AmberLBurroughs/hoover/README.md

-# Hoover the imaginary robot vacuum
+# Hoover, the imaginary robot vacuum
 A robotic vacuum emulator that is controlled by a set of instructions.
 Hoover naviates on a grid to collect dirt pieces.
 The dirt pieces are set to specific X and Y coordinates on the grid when the application starts.
 Using directions provided hoover moves to a new location and the location coordinates are evaluated against the dirt position.
 After hoover completes running the final position and total dirt pieces are displayed on the page.

 <div align="center">